maniospas/Blombly/docs/setup.md

 and add the latter to your filepath to let your operating system know where the main executable is located.
 Alternatively, use the full path to the executable everywhere.
 Instructions to build the library from source are in the [GitHub](https://github.com/maniospas/Blombly) page.
-When writting in the language, use a Java keyword highlighter (but not syntax checker).
+When writing in the language, use a Java keyword highlighter (but not syntax checker).

 ## Hello world!